Policy Code: EEACC

 - Do not have anything in your possession that may cause injury to another person (Including, but not limited to, any type of weapons or firearms as defined in the safe school policy).

-- Soda pop, candy or food may not be eaten on the bus.
+- Soda pop, candy or food may not be eaten on the bus unless otherwise instructed by the trip supervisor.

 DUE PROCESS FOR BREAKING BUS RULES: